stonemjs/docs/src/docs/architecture/adapter.md

 - The **external context** (HTTP server, CLI input, browser events, FaaS triggers...)
 - And the **internal system** (your application logic and domain)

-Adapters **transform context**, letting your business logic ignore where requests come from — and still respond correctly.
+Adapters **transform context**, letting your business logic ignore where requests come from, and still respond correctly.

 They're the gatekeepers of your application.
 Every event starts with them.